About the Divine Service

 Worship at Redeemer Lutheran Church, Fort Wayne, is formal, reverent, and distinctively Lutheran.
 It is our hope that this website’s text and numerous photos convey that clearly.
 We want to make a clear confession that worship is this congregation’s central feature.
 God’s love is most clearly demonstrated when He distributes His gifts of Word and Sacrament to the body of Christ in the Divine Service.

 Formal (the liturgy not the clothing)

 Most men wear suits or at least ties to our Sunday Morning Divine Service.
-Most women wear dresses and some where beautiful hats.
+Many women wear dresses and some wear beautiful hats.
 But the liturgy is not dependent upon what the people wear.
-Some people dress for our worship services in casual clothing (especially on the weekday services).
-Despite the attire of those gathered, the liturgy itself is formal.
+Some people dress for our worship services in casual clothing (especially for the weekday services).
+Whatever the attire of those gathered, the liturgy itself is formal.
 That means that it is planned and deliberate.
 It is not spontaneous.
 So also that means that it is formal in its tone rather than chatty, and that it takes up topics of the utmost importance and eternal consequence.